Global Leadership in Experiential Education

 Air New Zealand Scholarships Available

 In partnership with Air New Zealand we have a limited number of scholarships available to cover the cost of return airfares flying economy with Air New Zealand.
-Apply here.
+Apply by email request.

 Program Description